Pirates of the Caribbean: A Shot Across the Bow

 Reviewers everywhere have already had a field day with PIRATES OF THE CARIBBEAN: DEAD MEN TELL NO TALES, each saying the same thing.
 This movie is bad.
 Not just bad, but shockingly bad.
 Dreadfully, confoundingly, insultingly bad.
 And really, what else is there to be said?
 The last one, 2011’s PIRATES OF THE CARIBBEAN: ON STRANGER TIDES, was just as poorly received.
+I watched that particular one online by using something similar to this piratebay proxy and I can see why it was widely received the way it was.
 We had gone a whole six years without one of these movies.
 Six years without anyone asking for one, or even wondering about the possibility of another.
 (Well, there’s Sergio, but Crossfader lives to contradict.)
 And yet, here we are.
 How many times can Jack Sparrow avoid certain death?
 How much dumber and drunker can he get?
 And just how ridiculous can his Keith Richards impersonation become?
 Moreover, how many mysterious, enchanted items are out there?
 How many kinds of ghost pirates can there really be?

 And how did they get Javier Bardem to agree to this?